 - Telescopes are set up to see the butterflies better

-When you get off on Highway 1 in Pismo Beach you will proceed South until you pass North Beach Campground then the grove will be on the right-hand side with parking in a dirt lot.
-There is not a lot in the way of signs so keep your eyes peeled.
+When you get off on Highway 1 in Pismo Beach, you will proceed south until you pass North Beach Campground, then the grove will be on the right-hand side with parking in a dirt lot.
+There is not a lot of signs, so keep your eyes peeled.

 Right next to the parking lot is a .1 mile trail to the start of the grove.

 I didn’t know what to expect when I went here as I half expected the butterflies to be flying around me.
 While there are some flying, most are just sleeping on the trees.
-This makes it so that at first it doesn’t look like much, but as you get closer, you can see thousands of butterflies clinging to a small branch.
-You can see the zoomed out pictured below and the zoomed in one after it.
+At first it doesn’t look like much, but as you get closer, you can see thousands of butterflies clinging to a small branch.
+You can see the zoomed out pictured below, and the zoomed in one after it.

 I did not have a zoom lens, and they were far away, so the pictures are not amazing, but they do show the sheer amount of butterflies.

 The volunteers have set up a bunch of telescopes that are arranged right on the best places to see the butterflies.
 Here is a shot I tried to take through the lens with my camera.
-When you look through the telescopes, you will be blown away by how much you can see.
+When you look through the telescopes, you will be blown away by how many you can see.

-I was able to catch one sitting on the ground for a couple of shots.
+On the way out, I was able to catch a butterfly sitting on the ground for a couple of shots.

 They also have a bathroom and a small gift shop with butterfly-related gifts.

 You can spend as much or as little time as you want here.
 The trails are not very long, but they have talks with the volunteers and a small gift shop as well.
-This area is really worth checking out with the whole family if you are in the area when the butterflies are as well.
+This area is worth checking out with the whole family if you are in the area when the butterflies are as well.
 Let me know what you think in the comments.